Zeeshan2512/Todo-App/README.md

 ## Features

-- Add a new todo
+- Add a new tasks
+- View all tasks
-- Mark and unmark a todo as completed ornot completed
+- Mark and unmark a tasks as completed or not completed
-- Delete a todo
+- Delete a tasks
-- Used localStorage to store todos for persistent storage
+- Used localStorage for persistent storage of tasks

 ## Prerequisites